 - Use of the CGDA Winner Logo

 - Publishing of Competition Rules and Forms (March 5, 2014)

 - Please refer to the full rules and eligibility section for more details.

-- Up to 12 Semi-Finalists (there may be less depending on the number and quality of submissions) will be alerted by email by April 30, 2013.
-The selected designers have 2 weeks to send us 2 boxed prototypes of their design along with $25 for administration and return of the prototype.
+Up to 6 Finalists (there may be less depending on the number and quality of submissions) will be alerted by email by July 1, 2014.
+The selected designers have 1 month to send us 1 boxed prototype of their design along with a $25 for administration and return of the prototype.
 If eligible prototypes are not received by August 1, 2014, the entry will be disqualified.

 - The contest is ONLY open to Canadian residents.

 - A limit of two games per designer will be accepted.